codebylexis/GeoStitch/README.md

 - Java 11 or later
 - Gradle (or use the wrapper after running `gradle wrapper`)
-- No manual dependency downloads -- jMonkeyEngine is fetched from Maven Central
+- No manual dependency downloads; jMonkeyEngine is fetched from Maven Central

 ## Build and run